sinha-19/OS-Interview-Guide/01_OS_Introduction.md

 - Give an example of a real-time operating system.
 - Why do we need an operating system?
 - What are kernel and shell?

----

-Say "yes" to continue to **2.
-Process Management & Scheduling**!